 The UTS Bar Preparation Program addresses the following topics:

 An examination of the Evidence Act 1995 and how it is built on a framework of Relevance, Exclusionary Rules and Discretionary / Mandatory Rules.
-The module will examine specific issues such as the application of the Rules of Evidence, Witnesses, Proof, Documents, Warnings / Directions, Privileges and so on, as well as relevant provisions from the Criminal Procedure Act 1986 and the Bail Act 2013.
+The module will examine specific issues such as the application of the Rules of Evidence, Witnesses, Proof, Documents, Warnings / Directions, Privileges and so on.

 Ethics for Barristers